mverneret/IS_pipeline/IS_simulation/README.md

 # IS and reads simulation
 To test the pipeline (basecalling and demultiplexing steps are not included), test files  are available in the ```test_file/``` folder.
-These test files were generated from simulated reads obtained using the scripts available in the ```IS_simulation/scripts/``` folder using domestic goat genome (GCF_001704415.2) and ENTV-2 (3824) as reference sequences.
+These test files were generated from simulated reads obtained using the scripts available in the ```IS_simulation/scripts/``` folder using ARS1.2 domestic goat genome (GCF_001704415.2) and ENTV-2 LTRs (strain FR3824, PP669281.1) as reference sequences.

 Reads are simulated using several steps and follow the principle to have one read per IS:
 - Generate random IS sites taking the chromosome size into account using ```random_sites.py```